sccn/sccn.github.io/tutorials/07_Extract_epochs/Extracting_Data_Epochs.md

 Here, retain the default epoch limits (from 1 sec before to 2 sec after the time-locking event).
 If you wish, add a descriptive name for the new dataset.
 Then press *Ok*.
-A new window will pop up offering another chance to change the dataset name and/or save the dataset to a disk file.
+A new window will pop up, offering another chance to change the dataset name and/or save the dataset to a disk file.
 Accept the defaults and enter *Ok*.

-Another window will then pop up to facilitate removal of meaningless epoch baseline offsets.
+Another window will then pop up to facilitate the removal of meaningless epoch baseline offsets.
 This operation is discussed in the next section.
 In this example, the stimulus-locked windows are 3 seconds long.
 It is